- Utility Rates & Billing Info

-- Never use your toilet as a waste basket - Every time you flush a cigarette butt, facial tissue or other small bit of trash, 5 to 7 gallons of water is wasted.
+- Never use your toilet as a waste basket - Every time you flush a cigarette butt, facial tissue or other small bit of trash, five to seven gallons of water is wasted.

 - Install low-volume toilets (1.6 gallons or less per flush).